Inclusive Public Art Initiative

 The Z. Smith Reynolds Inclusive Public Art Project

-Tryon Palace has been selected to apply for full funding for a joint Z Smith Reynolds and Andrew Mellon project they are calling the Inclusive Public Art initiative.
+Tryon Palace has been awarded full funding for a joint Z. Smith Reynolds and Andrew Mellon project called the Inclusive Public Art initiative.
 The initiative is intended to use permanent, public art to share stories of diversity, equity, and inclusion in an effort to stimulate community conversations and sustained community connections.
 Through this process our goal is to provide a shared and fuller understanding of our common history and to demonstrate how these stories of diversity and strength make our community stronger and more resilient.
 The goal is to create avenues for ongoing community conversations and collaborations beyond the life of this project.

 Our project is using Catherine Bishir’s book, Crafting Lives to provide a background and inspiration to tell the stories of the New Bern African American artisan class from 1770-1835, both free and enslaved.
 The stories of these remarkable middle- and working-class men and women are important to our understanding of New Bern’s past, present and future.
 They built the town, provided industries vital to its growth and sustainability, established religious and civic organizations, and bought their families out of slavery and into freedom.
 They bound together and thrived under an institution that limited them and denied them agency at every turn.
 They were vibrant participants in the community of New Bern on all levels.
-Almost no one knows these important stories but people in New Bern, and not all of them do.
-These 18th and 19th century artisans continue to have descendants in the area.
+These 18th and 19th century artisans have descendants in the area.
 There is a connectedness and grounded quality to this commemorative work we are doing that our committee finds inspiring and we want to share with the community and have them participate in its development.

 THE ARTISANS WE CHOSE TO REPRESENT THE PROJECT…